 - Internal audit.
 The Society outsources internal audit to RSM LLP.
 This arrangement provides access to wider internal audit capabilities and ensures independent assurance on the adequacy and effectiveness of the Society's systems and controls. - Additional actuarial oversight.
-OAC Limited provides the Society with additional support for the actuarial activities and development.
-This is separate and independent of the With-Profits Actuarial services that OAC Limited also provides. - External audit.
+Broadstone Limited provides the Society with additional support for actuarial activities and development.
+This is separate and independent of the With-Profits Actuarial services that is also provided by Broadstone Limited. - External audit.
 BDO LLP are the current independent external auditors for the Society's annual financial statements.